rp8081/Session-7/README.md

 <p>
 The output of this  layer  is (8,8,1856)
-The depth has increased drrastically because of space to depth transformation.
+The depth has increased drastically because of space to depth transformation.
 I have used 1*1 convolution to reduce number of channels.
 <p>